Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 28th in MLB with a collective eight strikeouts per nine innings.
+- The Cardinals pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Cardinals' 4.58 team ERA ranks 21st among all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.62).

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (126 total, one per game).
+- Cardinals pitchers combine to give up 127 home runs (one per game), the fewest in baseball.

-- Rom starts for the first time this season for the Cardinals.
+- The Cardinals will send Wainwright (3-8) to the mound for his 17th start of the season.
+He is 3-8 with an 8.42 ERA and 41 strikeouts in 72 2/3 innings pitched.

-- The lefty will make his MLB debut.
-He's 23 years old.
+- The righty last pitched on Thursday against the New York Mets, when he went six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.